Signed in as:

 When you are within a qualifying enrollment period, there several ways:

-If you'd prefer a more tailored approach, please call or book an appointment and we'd be happy to help you get started
+If you'd prefer a more tailored approach, please call or book an appointment and we'd be happy to help you get started.

 You easily view and compare Medicare Advantage plans in your area by going here.
-(TX, WI, SC, MI, AZ only)
+(TX, WI, MI, AZ only)

 Simply input your doctors, meds and any health conditions to get a list of options that could be a good fit for you.

-And remember, we're only a phone call away if you get stuck or have questions
+And remember, we're only a phone call away if you get stuck or have questions.

 (Part D)